-(i) Enrollment in a program of study for which the recipient would be eligible for a TEACH Grant or in a program of study that has been determined by a State to satisfy the requirements for certification or licensure to teach in the State's elementary or secondary schools;ii) ;
+(i) Enrollment in a program of study for which the recipient would be eligible for a TEACH Grant or in a program of study that has been determined by a State to satisfy the requirements for certification or licensure to teach in the State's elementary or secondary schools;

+(ii) Enrollment in a course, or otherwise fulfilling requirements for licensure in a State;

-(iii) A condition that is a qualifying reason for leave under the FMLA; or
+(iii) A condition that is a qualifying reason for leave under the FMLA;

 (iv) A call or order to active duty status for more than 30 days as a member of a reserve component of the Armed Forces named in 10 U.S.C.
 10101, or service as a member of the National Guard on full-time National Guard duty, as defined in 10 U.S.C.
-101(d)(5), under a call to active service in connection with a war, military operation, or a national emergency.v A
+101(d)(5), under a call to active service in connection with a war, military operation, or a national emergency;

+(v) (A)Military orders for the recipient’s spouse for a deployment with a military unit or as an individual in support of a military operation, for a period of not less than 180 days; or

+(B) A change of permanent station from a location in the continental United States to a location outside of the continental United States or from a location in a state to any location outside of that state.; or (vi) Residing in or being employed in a federally declared major disaster area as defined in the Robert T. Stafford Disaster Relief and Emergency Assistance Act (42 U.S.C.
+5122(2)).

-i(2) A grant recipient may receive a suspension described in paragraphs (a)(1)(i), (ii), (iv),and (iiii) of this section in one-year increments that—
+(2) A grant recipient may receive a suspension described in paragraphs (a)(1)(i), (ii), (iii), (iv),and (vi) of this section in one-year increments that—

-(i) Does not exceed a combined total of three years under both paragraphs (a)(1)(i) and (ii) of this section; or
+(i) Does not exceed a combined total of three years under both paragraphs (a)(1)(i) and (ii) of this section;

-(ii) Does not exceed a total of three years under paragraph (a)(1)(iii) of this sectioni.
+(ii) Does not exceed a total of three years under paragraph (a)(1)(iii) of this section; or

+(iii) Does not exceed a total of three years under paragraph (a)(1)(vi) of this section.

-(b) A grant recipient, or his or her representative in the case of a grant recipient who qualifies under paragraph (a)(1)(iii) iof this section, must apply for a suspension a form approved by the Secretary prior to being subject to any of the conditions under §686.43(a)(1) through (a)(5) that would cause the TEACH Grant to convert to a Federal Direct Unsubsidized Loan.
+(b) A grant recipient, or his or her representative in the case of a grant recipient who qualifies under paragraph (a)(1)(iii) or (vi) of this section, must apply for a suspension on a form approved by the Secretary, prior to being subject to any of the conditions under §686.43(a)(1) that would cause the TEACH Grant to convert to a Direct Unsubsidized Loan.

-(c) A grant recipient, or his or her representative in the case of a grant recipient who qualifies under paragraph (a)(1)(iii) iof this section, must provide the Secretary with documentation supporting the suspension request as well as current contact information including home address and telephone number.
+(c) A grant recipient, or his or her representative in the case of a grant recipient who qualifies under paragraph (a)(1)(iii) or (vi) of this section, must provide the Secretary with documentation supporting the suspension request as well as current contact information including home address and telephone number.

-(Approved by the Office of Management and Budget under control number 1845-0083)
+(d) On a case-by-case basis, the Secretary may grant a temporary suspension of the period for completing the service obligation if the Secretary determines that a grant recipient was unable to complete a full academic year of teaching or begin the next academic year of teaching due to exceptional circumstances significantly affecting the operation of the school or educational service agency where a grant recipient was employed or the grant recipient’s ability to teach

+(e) The Secretary notifies the grant recipient regarding the outcome of the application for suspension.

 (Authority: 20 U.S.C.
 1070g, et seq.)

 [73 35495, June 23, 2008, as amended at 74 FR 55950, Oct.
 29, 2009]

-§686.42 Discharge of agreement to serve.
+§686.42 Discharge of agreement to serve or repay.